KaleyraVideo/Video-iOS-SDK-Samples-Objc/CallKit-Voip-Example/README.md

 You must provide a dictionary to call client `handleNotification:` method formatted with the format above.

+For further usage guideline, you can visit our dedicated [Wiki page](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki/VOIP-notifications).

 ## Support

 From here, please have a look to [Bandyer SDK Wiki](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki).
 You will easly find guides to all the Bandyer world!